Saginaw Valley Naval Ship Museum

-The Saginaw Valley Naval Ship Museum is dedicated to documenting the history of the United States Navy.
-The museum is permanently housed in the USS Edson, a retired United States Navy destroyer that has recently been converted to a museum.
+The Saginaw Valley Naval Ship Museum is dedicated to honoring veterans, documenting United States Navy history, and highlighting the Great Lakes Bay Region.
+The museum is permanently housed in the USS Edson, a retired United States Navy destroyer.
 The museum is located in Bay City, Michigan, United States.
-The man responsible for this destroyer being opened for a museum is Mike Kegley, the president of the Saginaw Valley Naval Ship Museum, who has worked on the project for the last fifteen years.
-This destroyer will be the main event for the museum as it has plans to expand into other exhibits in the years to come.
-The vice president Richard Janke, the Secretary Mary Kegley, and the treasurer Mark Janke also run the museum.
+Those responsible for this destroyer being brought to Bay City and opened as a museum are Mike Kegley, Richard Janke, Mary Kegley, and Mark Janke.
+This destroyer will be the main element for the museum as it has plans to expand into other exhibits in the years to come.